Azle Independent School District: Fine arts

-Azle High School has a band program, known as the Marching Green Pride, as well as other programs and classes including choir, art, and photography and film-making.
+Azle High School has a band program, known as the Marching Green Pride, as well as other programs and classes including choir, art, dance, theatre, and photography and film-making.

 Athletics

 Azle High School participates in the boys' sports of baseball, basketball, football, tennis, soccer, and wrestling.
 The school participates in the girls' sports of basketball, soccer, softball, tennis, volleyball, and wrestling.

 For the 2015 through 2016 school years, Azle High School will play football in UIL Class 5A.
 Their mascot is a muscular green and black hornet named "Buzzy".